ojwb/survex/doc/walls.rst

   we do not have any real data to test this support with.

-- Walls gives an error if an unprefixed station name is more than 8 characters long, but Survex allows longer names in Walls data.
+- Walls gives an error if an unprefixed station name is more than 8 characters long but Survex does not enforce this restriction.

 - Walls documents `The total length of the three prefix components combined, including any embedded colon separators, is 127 characters` but Survex does